FedML-AI/FedML/python/app/fedllm/README.md

 common_args:
   training_type: "cross_silo"  # federated training type, we recommend `cross_silo` for LLMs
   scenario: "horizontal"  # federated training scenario, we recommend `horizontal` for LLMs
+  use_customized_hierarchical: True  # if `True`, will use customized hierarchical cross-silo; this could improve the training stability
+  random_seed: 0

+environment_args:
+  bootstrap: fedml_config/bootstrap.sh  # change to "config/bootstrap.sh" when using MLOps

 data_args:
   dataset: "databricks-dolly"  # dataset name; this setting is required for FedML built-in datasets